-On the 12th hole of the Player course, the apple orchards are on the hill on the left side.
+On the 12th hole of the Player course, the apple orchards are on the left side along the hill.
 If a golfer should hit into the orchards, this is now a restricted area to protect the apple trees.
 The golfer must take a penalty stroke and drop outside the orchard areas.
+Automatic loss of hole if a player should play from the Apple Orchard.